Skip to main content

 (c) A student experiencing technical difficulties with the audio-visual conferencing software is not considered in attendance for that portion of the training program.

-(c) The health-related activities and prescribed medication administration training program shall address:
+(c) The health-related activities and prescribed medication administration training program will address:

 (i) A review of an individual's right to self-administer medication, self-administer medication with assistance, and participate in steps of medication administration when not able to self-administer medication or self-administer medication with assistance.

-(ii) Concepts of person-centered planning relevant to an individual's consent or refusal of prescribed medication.
+(ii) Concepts of person-centered planning relevant to an individual's consent or declination of prescribed medication.

 (iii) Universal precautions for infection control.
 The registered nurse trainer may waive the universal precautions for infection control instruction material and instruction time of the program if the developmental disabilities personnel can document training on that topic within the previous year.